victor-smirnov/digital-philosophy/Artificial Intelligence.md

 To address those issues properly, we need to remember that the source of agent's approximate reasoning are physical limits to computations that it can perform.
 These limits in the physical world are _fundamental_, that means no agent can extend them significantly.
 What we need is to provide stable mapping of this limitation to proper attributions.

-What is very good about such definition of agency is that it is compatible with the _free will_ concept and related social constructions built on top of it (hence, [Compatibilism](https://plato.stanford.edu/entries/compatibilism)).
+What is especially good about such definition of agency is that it is compatible with the concept of _free will_ and related social constructions built on top of it (hence, [Compatibilism](https://plato.stanford.edu/entries/compatibilism)).
 Note that responsibility has _correctional_ functions.
 In case of making a mistake, responsible agent is _promising_ (either implicitly or explicitly) _to correct_ its decision-making process.
 Punishment for the sake of suffering only makes sense if suffering has functional meaning.

-But, at the end of the day, such agents will be able to integrate seamlessly into human society and vise versa.
+But at the end of the day, such agents will be able to integrate seamlessly into human society and vise versa.

-So far, the very basic agency is defined as a ability for an agent to make its _own_, causally-isolated decisions (including some form of taking responsibility, that is basically a kind of feedback loop). _Beingness_ is a very similar to that.
-The basic function of an Observer (an agent) is to distinguish itself from its environment: "I'm _not_ my environment".
-That implies _apparent_ causal independence of an Observer from its Environment.
-The point is that without causal independence, Observer (in its own perception) is just an essential part (causal extension) of its Environment.
-No agency is possible here.
+So far, the basic agency is defined as an ability for an agent to make its _own_, causally-isolated decisions (including some form of taking responsibility, that is basically a kind of feedback loop). _Beingness_ is defined in a similar way.
+Basic function of an Observer (an agent) is to distinguish itself from its environment via _self-causation_: "I'm _not_ my environment".

-If in the phrase "I am", Observer is "am" and is a _function_ responsible for creating causally-independent subjective reality, then "I" is an Agency, representing the function of taking responsibility for actions made by Observer.
-So, Beingness comes before Agency, the latter builds ip on foundation of the former.
+If in the phrase "I am", Observer is "am" and is a _function_ responsible for creating self-causated subjective reality, then "I" is an Agency, representing the function of taking responsibility for actions made by Observer.
+So, Beingness comes before Agency, the latter builds up on foundation of the former.
 Or, this type of Agency (outlined here) requires Beingness.

 It's currently an open question if we can say that Observer == Agency, or that the function of Observer implies both independent decision-making and responsibility.
 In many relatively complex cases (human-level) we may safely assume, that the answer is "yes".

-In case if better distinction may be required, we can say that an _Agent_ is a _Responsible Observer_, or an agent that can correct its own perceptions and decision-making processes.
+In case if better distinction may be required, we can say that an _Agent_ is a _Responsible Observer_, or an agent that can correct its own perceptions and decision-making processes via sufficiently capable _self-model_ (_Self-referential Agent).

+## Functional vs Substance (or '_true_') Consciousness

+There are two main views on the problem of consciousness.
+The **first** one is trying to find the answer to the question of **what** is consciousness and is looking for its **substance**.
+Basically, in the quale of _redness_ described in the phrase "I see a red light", what is the substance of the _light_ we _see_.
+Is it _physical_?
+If the _substance_ is non-physical, then it's a form of _Dualism_.
+If it's physical, then it's _Physicalism_.
+If the substance is special and separate from other physical substances (matter, energy, space, time, etc...), then Physicalism is _Non-Reductive_.
+Example: _Panpsychism_.
+If the substance of the subjective light is mapped to other physical substances, then such Physicalism is _Reductive_.
+This schema is a simplification, so in real life the classification is more "hairy" (has many nuances).

+The **second** view on the problem of consciousness is trying to answer the question **how** consciousness is unfolded in its interaction with Reality and itself or the **functional role** of consciousness and _mental states_.
+At this level functions aren't necessary mathematical, they are just relationships observed by the Observer itself and other external observers. _Functionalism_ can be, again, non-reductive or _holistic_ if those functions tend to be considered in isolation from other functions.
+If functions are considered _reducible_ to other functions, this is a _Reductive Functionalism_ (or just _Functionalism_).
+If functions are _computable_, this is _Computational Functionalism_ or simply _Computationalism_ -- that is the most popular view on the phenomenon of Consciousness in AI.
+From the contrary, Neuroscience tends to holistc variants of _Functionalism_ ("complex systems" and variants).

+[Reductive] Functionalism enjoys the possibility of reducing one functions to another functions and, finally, the [multiple realizability](https://en.wikipedia.org/wiki/Multiple_realizability) principle.
+If _observable_ functions are the same (_functional equivalence_), it doesn't matter how they are realized (reduction to substrate).
+For the most practical cases only observable functions of consciousness (e.g. Agency) matter.
+For the same reason it doesn't matter which programming language was used to implement a computable function, providing that observable effects of computations implement this abstract function.

+Reductive Functionalism is compatible with Physicalism because "what" is reducible to "how" and vice versa.
+So it's just two different perspectives on the same phenomenon.
+Nevertheless, as the set of known physical substrates is limited, it's not obvious to some specialists _how_ to reduce their own mental states to a known substrate.
+So, just to be on a safe side (safe from arguing) we may say that we are not trying to find the very physical substrate of consciousness and only focusing on _causal effects_ of mental states.

+In this light, the Observer problem (see above) is a functional reduction of (observable) mental states to _delay lines_ -- physical substrate of a short-term memory.
+Observer is partially causally independent form its Environment and is _self-caused_, that is physically impossible.
+So, instead of acting on itself, Observer is acting on what will the _memory_ of itself in the future, but attributed to that future moment.
+Many (any?) physical systems with feedback loops over delay lines can be considered and evaluated as a functionally-equivalent nano-/micro-Observer.

+Note that Physicalism is not always compatible with Computational Functionalism.
+You may find authors saying that "true consciousness" (substance consciousness) can't be fully implemented either in a digital computer at all, or in computers with specific (e.g. von-Neumann) architectures.
+One example of such argument is that "causal flow" in digital computers is very different from the biological systems, so causal flows _correlated with consciousness_ in biological systems is rather hard to reproduce in digital computers.

 ## Self-Referential Machine ##

 Note that there may be many types of self-reference.
 One type is a program that can read it's own [description](https://en.wikipedia.org/wiki/Kleene%27s_recursion_theorem).
 Here, self-referentiality is meant in a broader sense, as ability of a program to observe and react on its own *progress in computation*.

 > *Definition*.
-In this context, Self-referential machine (**SR-machine**) is a class of computational formalisms (computation + memory architecture) ensuring that sufficiently good approximations of Observer-like behavior and self-reporting, defined above, will be discovered faster by an algorithmic induction process than it can be achieved for other classes of formalisms.
+In this context, Self-referential machine (**SR-machine**) is a class of computational formalisms (computation + memory architecture) ensuring that sufficiently good approximations of Observer/Agency-like behavior and self-reporting, defined above, will be discovered faster by an algorithmic induction process than it can be achieved for other classes of formalisms.

 So, there is *nothing special* in a SR-machine *by itself*.
 It does not have any extra expressive or computational power relative to other types of machines.
 Specific features, that make it essentially self-referential, may not be necessary immediately visible, for example, with using some "self-referential data structures".
 What matters is actual *efficiency of algorithmic induction* resulting in Observer-like behavior and *self-reporting*.

 There are currently three types of algorithmic induction, that work in practice:

-1. *Manual process*, the same one used we are using for writing programs, with human programmer deeply in the loop.
+1. *Manual process*, the same one we are using for writing programs, with human programmer deeply in the loop.
 2. *Program-space exploration*, like Genetic Programming and other Metaoptimization techniques.
 3. *High-dimensional differential methods* for metric spaces like Deep Learning.

-So the question is if there is a way to speed-up specific class of algorithmic induction is the direction we need.
+So the question is if there is a way to speed up specific class of algorithmic induction is the direction we need.
 The entire point of this article is that we can use [introspection](https://medium.com/@victorsmirnov/how-to-compensate-introspection-illusion-62f357e9326c) to get those bits of information.

-To facilitate this process there will be the *ObserverKit* sub-project in the  Memoria Framework.
-[DSL Engine](https://memoria-framework.dev/docs/overview/vm/) will be containing a [Drools](https://www.drools.org/)-like RETE-based forward-chaining rule engine (FCRE).
-RETE works by finding patterns in events in working memory and it seems to be a perfect fit to unify the process/state duality in a single set of abstractions.
+To facilitate this process there will be the *ObserverKit* (or *AgentKit*, depending on a conjuncture) sub-project in the  Memoria Framework.
+[DSLEngine](https://memoria-framework.dev/docs/overview/vm/) will be containing a [Drools](https://www.drools.org/)-like RETE-based forward-chaining rule engine (FCRE).
+RETE works by finding patterns in events in the working memory and it seems to be a perfect fit to unify the process/state duality in a single set of abstractions.

-ObserverKit is meant to be used for *studying* Observer-related computational phenomena in a manual way or with using a simple ML.
+ObserverKit is meant to be used for *studying* Observer-related computational phenomena in a manual way or by using a simple ML (producing easily interpretable results).
 It's also expected to be completely *safe* (see below).
 Given the history of AI and ML, it's highly unlikely that it may demonstrate significant level of human-likeness or achieve/exceed human level in autonomy.

-## Functional vs Substance (or '_true_') Consciousness

-TBC...

 ## Computational Consciousness ##